SP2025-JPL-SanBernardino-WildlandFires/.github/profile/README.md

 <div style="text-align: center;">
   <img src="https://github.com/user-attachments/assets/7e9dc7c0-06a1-4474-84a8-cdbecfe1a935" alt="San Bernardino, CA, Line Fire, 2024" width="1020">
 </div>
+San Bernardino, CA, Line Fire, captured September 8, 2024 (Rendon, 2024).

 ### Project Summary

-This section is under team review and will be uploaded once approved.
-Thank you for your patience.
+*This section is under team review and will be uploaded once approved.
+Thank you for your patience.*

 ##### Final Deliverable: